MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-access-a-store-on-the-remote-server-when-outlook-is-in-cached-exchange-mo.md

 ---
 title: "Access a message store on the remote server when Outlook is in Cached Exchange Mode"
-description: Describes how to access a message store on the remote server when Outlook is in Cached Exchange Mode.
+description: This article describes how to access a message store on the remote server when Outlook is in Cached Exchange Mode.
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer